ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-prebuilt-solution/index.md

     oc pipeline --tekton
     ```

 - Execution of the above command.
-Give git credentials if prompted, and **master** as the git branch to use.
+Give git credentials if prompted, and **main** as the git branch to use.
 When prompted for the pipeline, select `igc-nodejs-v1-2-0`.

 - Open the [pipeline to see it running](/developer-intermediate/deploy-app/#6-view-your-application-pipeline)